paulyc/open-cobol/build_windows/README.txt

   cd extras
   make -e
   cd ../tests
-  make check # but cancel after generating the testsuite has completed, check
-  # for "autom4te --lang=autotest -o testsuite testsuite.at"
-* do the following commands:
   make -j2 -e checkall # or make -j2 -e check if you don't want to run the NIST
                        # testsuite; instead of -j2 you may set -j7, depending on
                        # how many logical processors you have